ydahal1/ydahal1/jokes.md

-What's a ninja's favorite type of shoes?
-Sneakers!
+Why does a chicken coop only have two doors?
+Because if it had four doors it would be a chicken sedan.

 [
-Thu Oct  2 00:25:54 UTC 2025
+Fri Oct  3 00:25:53 UTC 2025
  ]